LillKonst/LillKonst/README.md

 ## Hi there!
-My name is Lill and I am a Frontend Development student.
+### My name is Lill and I am a Frontend Development student.

-Currently an online student at Noroff University.
+Currently an online student at *Noroff University*.

 I'm a creative at heart, but have recently fallen head over heels for the magic of coding.
+I've been working as a professional dancer and dance teacher for the last 7 years.
+My self-employed journey has given me a lot of dicipline and taught me to manage my time well.
+Soon, I will have completed the first year of my studies at Noroff University and Im excited to learn more and evolve my skills within Frontend Development.

 **Skills: JS / HTML / CSS**